kalpadhwaryu/Paradigm/README.md

 - Download or clone the repository
 - Add a .env file with PORT, DATABASE_URL, NODE_ENV & JWT_SECRET as keys.
 - Run `npm install` to install backend dependencies.
-- Go to 'client' folder and run `npm install` to install frontend dependencies.
+- Go to `client` folder and run `npm install` to install frontend dependencies.
 - Run `npm build` to make a production build of the frontend.
 - Go to the root directory and run `npm run dev` to start the project locally.